divnix/std/docs/explain/architecture-decision-records/0004-early-select-system-for-conceptual-untangling.md

 <!-- write an answer to this question below -->

 - Move the `system` selector from the second level to the first level.
-- Apply the `system` selector regardless and without excheption.
+- Apply the `system` selector regardless and without exception.

 ## Consequences